nprasanthi7/nprasanthi7/README.md

 Highlights: Top 4 in the class, Achieved 1164th rank in GATE 2013.
 ### SKILLS & CERTIFICATIONS
+Online Courses: Machine Learning course by Andrew NG

-Skills: SQL, Python, Tableau, Excel, Git, Machine Learning, Google Analytics, Bash and MATLAB/SIMULINK.
+Skills: SQL, Python, Excel, Tableau, Git, Machine Learning, Google Analytics, Bash, Statistics & MATLAB/Simulink
 ### PROJECTS
-#### Machine Learning Project on ASHRAE- Great Energy Predictor-III**
+#### Machine Learning Project on ASHRAE- Great Energy Predictor-III
-Training set has 20+ million rows of data and the test set has 41+ million rows of data.
+* Working with ASHRAE dataset from Kaggle containing 20+ million train data and 41+ million test data.
-Ongoing
+* Planning to fit random forest and LGBM algorithms and aimed to achieve below 30% score in leaderboard.

-#### Exploratory Data Analysis of India's Weather And Its Impact On Renewable Energy**
+#### Exploratory Data Analysis of India's Weather And Its Impact On Renewable Energy
 * Analyzed 5.63 million rows of India's weather data containing 20 columns using Pandas.
 * Created visualizations (bar charts, choropleth maps, etc.) using Seaborn &  Plotly.
 * Discovered that the solar power generation is more in summer & winter seasons while the  wind power generation is more in monsoon season.